Free subscription to the Capitol Journal keeps you current on legislative and regulatory news.

 But the bill’s enactment in deep-red Arkansas, despite the liabilities it creates for some of the nation’s biggest businesses, underscores the growing vitriol facing social media companies, which have been blamed for serving up content that’s addictive and harmful to children and teens.

 And Arkansas is not alone.
-A couple of other states are looking to create similar private rights of action targeting social media companies, while legislatures across the country wrestle with how to regulate potential harms caused by the ubiquitous platforms.
+A number of other states are looking to create similar private rights of action targeting social media companies, while legislatures across the country wrestle with how to regulate potential harms caused by the ubiquitous platforms.

 So far this year eight states have taken up bills to create a private right of action allowing individuals to sue social media companies, according to the LexisNexis State Net legislative tracking system.
 One of those states, Arkansas, has enacted such legislation (SB 612).